Digital Nomad Life in Japan

 When we asked people what advice they would give someone preparing to move to Japan, they said:

 "If you are retired military you will have an easier time especially if you speak the language.
 Be prepared to spend quite a bundle to set up your home.
 Rental deposit, utility deposit, agent's fee, and other miscellaneous charges will total at least $1000 and as much as $3500 to get you in your new home.
-There is only one free English Channel, AFN, and satellite television access will cost another $50-$90/monthly," said one person in Okinawa.
+There is only one free English Channel, AFN, and satellite television access will cost another $50-$90/monthly," explained one expat living in Okinawa, Japan.

 Get Quote